Help Lezli See (Eye Surgery)

 (Click the link here for comprehensive and detailed explanation of the surgical procedure, by William Trattler, MD, a board-certified ophthalmologist specializing in refractive, corneal and cataract eye surgery.)

-Since I pay Lezli Robyn I know what she earns--and it is not enough to be able to easily afford to pay for the treatment without which her eyeseight will continue to get worse.
+Since I pay Lezli Robyn I know what she earns--and it is not enough to be able to easily afford to pay for the treatment without which her eyesight will continue to get worse.
 I am also aware of financial and medical difficulties her parents are undergoing and it is almost impossible for them to fund the treatment.

 Currently a minimum of $2500 for each eye is required just for the basic procedure (not including specialist tests. medications, etc.) in Australia and it's not covered by Lezli's Australian medicare (see Optometry Australia's article about it here ).
-The cost in the US, of course, can be significantly greater (up to $4000 per eye!) so it may actually be cheaper for her to fly to Australia to get the procudure rather than have it done in the US.
+The cost in the US, of course, can be significantly greater (up to $4000 per eye!) so it may actually be cheaper for her to fly to Australia to get the procedure rather than have it done in the US.

 The procedure (more detail below) has an almost perfect record of halting this progression and it may even improve her eyesight!
 (In a minority of cases, the procedure not only halts the progression but it often improves the vision.)